BenGeorgie55/BLE-Scanner/README.md

 - BLE-Payloads lists
 - Fingerbank data
 - Sparrow data
+- My own region specific and environmental specific (Sydney -dense populus area) database, consisting of 4000000 SIGs with more to be classified in the future.

 **This project is likely to go mostly unsupported in the future, please read carefully.**